pboyer/designscript.js/README.md

 ## designscript.js

-A DesignScript parser and interpreter that runs in the browser.
+An attempt at writing a DesignScript parser and interpreter that runs in the browser.
 You can use it to parse, generate, and run DesignScript code.
+Because there is no spec for the DesignScript language, it probably has semantic issues. :)

 Most of the project is written in TypeScript.